psrearick/customer-dashboard/docs/docker-stacks.md

 ### When Available

-Monitoring tools are included with the **performance** stack and provide access to:
+Monitoring tools will be included with the **performance** stack (coming soon) and provide access to:

 - **Grafana Dashboards:** http://localhost:3000 (login: admin/admin)
 - **Prometheus Metrics:** http://localhost:9090